SWADESH-KUMAR-NATH/6T-SRAM/README.md

 3. WRITE SNM

-The minimum voltage required to feed new value into the SRAM cell is known as write margin.
+- The minimum voltage required to feed new value into the SRAM cell is known as write margin.
 Write stability is the ability of the SRAM to allow the changes in the stored value.
+- The write margin is found to be 1.7V.

 <img src="https://github.com/SWADESH-KUMAR-NATH/6T-SRAM/blob/main/schematics/snm_write.JPG"
      width="whatever"